-Finally, figure 1 also tracks the budgetary effect of the refundable portion of tax credits.
+Finally, figure 2 also tracks the budgetary effect of the refundable portion of tax credits.
 Those costs are already reported as spending, rather than revenue reductions, in official budget accounts.
-When we create our broader measure of government size - adding spending-like tax preferences to traditional spending - we need to ensure that the refundable portion of tax credits are not double counted.
+When we create our broader measure of government size-adding spending-like tax preferences to traditional spending-we need to ensure that the refundable portion of tax credits are not double counted.
+(The difference between spending substitutes and the outlay portion of refundable credits is labeled as "net spending substitutes" in figure 2).
 The outlay portion of refundable credits, while relatively small, has increased steadily.
-TRA86 expanded the earned income tax credit, and there were further expansions in 1990, 1993, 2001, and 2009.
+TRA86 expanded the earned income tax credit and there were further expansions in 1990, 1993, 2001, and 2009.
 The child credit was initially enacted in 1997 and included only a small refundable portion for families with three or more children.
 But the credit was doubled in 2001 and was made generally refundable for families with earnings above a threshold amount.
-The scheduled expiration of the 2001, 2009, and 2011 increases in credits at the end of 2012 will reduce outlays associated with the child credit and the earned income credit beginning in 2013; however, much of this reduction will be offset by a new premium support health insurance credit that was enacted in the Patient Protection and Affordable Care Act (PPACA) in 2010 and is scheduled to go into effect in 2013.
+The scheduled expiration of the 2001, 2009, and 2011 increases in credits at the end of 2012 will reduce outlays associated with the child credit and the earned income credit beginning in 2013, but much of this reduction will be offset by a new premium support health insurance credit that was enacted in the Patient Protection and Affordable Care Act in 2010 and is scheduled to go into effect in 2013.

-TRENDS IN OUR BROADER MEASURE OF GOVERNMENT SIZE
+TRENDS IN A BROADER MEASURE OF GOVERNMENT SIZE

 We use these estimates of spending-like tax preferences to construct a revised series of total federal spending and revenue in 1985 and from 1988 through 2016.
-To do this, we define gross spending as outlays as measured in the budget plus spendinglike tax preferences minus the refundable portion of those tax expenditures (since they are scored already as outlays).
-Gross revenues are similarly calculated as revenues in the budget plus spendinglike tax expenditures minus the refundable portion of those tax expenditures.
-This accounting approach does not change the deficit - gross spending and revenues increase by the same amount.
+To do this, we define gross spending as outlays as measured in the budget plus spending-like tax preferences minus the refundable portion of those tax expenditures (since they are already scored as outlays).
+Gross revenues are similarly calculated as revenues in the budget plus spending-like tax expenditures minus the refundable portion of those tax expenditures.
+This accounting approach does not change the deficit-gross spending and revenues increase by the same amount.
 It does recognize, however, that the government raises significant revenues and then spends them without the money ever reaching the U.S. Treasury.
 Accounting for those resources, the federal government has been around 4 percent of GDP larger in recent years than budget figures indicate.
+In 2010, for example, both federal spending and revenues were about \$600 billion more than the official budget measures.

-This reclassification does not change the basic story of how receipts and outlays have changed over the past quarter century, but there are differences (figures 2 and 3).
+This reclassification does not change the basic story of how receipts and outlays have changed over the past quarter century, but there are differences (figures 3 and 4).
 For one thing, adding spending-like tax preferences to both outlays and receipts makes the burden of government look bigger, whether measured by spending or revenues.
-Budget spending ranged from 18.2 percent of GDP in 2000 to 25.0 percent in 2009, while gross spending ranged from 22.3 percent in 2000 to 29.6 percent in 2011.
-Receipts ranged from 14.4 percent in 2011 to 20.6 percent in 2000, while gross receipts range from 24.7 percent in 2011 to 18.7 percent in 2000.
+Budget spending ranged from 18.2 percent of GDP in 2000 to 25.0 percent in 2009, while gross spending ranged from

+22.3 percent in 2000 to 29.6 percent in 2011.
+Receipts ranged from 14.4 percent in 2011 to 20.6 percent in 2000, while gross receipts range from 18.7 percent in 2011 to 24.7 percent in 2000.